ASUP Suspends Strike - THISDAYLIVE

-The Academic Staff Union of Polytechnics (ASUP) has suspended its two-month strike.
+The Academic Staff Union of Polytechnics (ASUP) has suspended its two month old strike.

-Its National President, Mr. Usman Dutse, said this at a news conference yesterday in Abuja.
+Mr Usman Dutse, ASUP, National President said this at a news conference on Tuesday in Abuja.

-According to him, “we have hereby decided to suspend our two-month strike; this decision was taken at the end of our National Executive Council (NEC) meeting.
+According to him, “we have hereby decided to suspend our two month old strike, this decision was taken at the end of our National Executive Council (NEC) meeting.

-“This is based on the condition that government commits to review the Memorandum of Action to concretise the resolutions and ensure its full implementation by the end of May 2019, failing which the union shall resume the action at its discretion.”
+“This is based on the condition that government committed to review the Memorandum of Action to concretise the resolutions and ensure its full implementation by end of May 2019, failing which the union shall resume the action at its discretion.”

 Dutse also noted that, the request for a revitalisation fund of N15 billion had been made by the Minister Education, Mallam Adamu Adamu in lieu of the NEEDS assessment.